bendtherules/humblematch/humblematch/docs/Tutorial.md

 I purposedly missed one method which is already there, called `w(obj).save_as(arg_name)`.
 How it works is that whatever it matches with is stored  as `"arg_name"` and returns a dict filled with all such values, when `==`d with `other`.
 For eg `w([2, w(int).save_as("a"), OR(str,dict)).save_as("b")]) == [2,5,{"q":1}]` returns `{"a":5,"b":{"q":1}}`.
 I didnt document it well beacuse I am not mentally ok with a `==` call returning anything other than a `boolean`.
 Maybe, I will change the API in some way to make it better and document it then.
 But feel free to also try this, I am proud of this feature :)

+I have not yet talked about how it helps duck-typing code till now, but I'll add it soon (there is no more API for it, just need to apply these to objects and use FunctionType as type).

 And thats all for now, have fun and write more code.